sajjadGG/book-python/basics/control-flow/expressions.rst

     #.
 Use data from "Input" section (see below)
     #.
 Table contains Blood Pressure classification according to American Heart Association :cite:`Whelton2018`
     #.
 User inputs blood pressure in ``XXX/YY`` or ``XXX/YYY`` format
     #.
-User will not input invalid data
+User will not try to input invalid data
     #.
 Data format:

         * ``XXX: int`` systolic pressure